 a.
 Computer models of isolated structures are necessary to predict their dynamic response, both globally quantifying the benefits of seismic isolation and locally computing force and displacement demands on individual isolators.

 b.
 Isolator test beds with large load and displacement capabilities are required to demonstrate that physical isolators could sustain large compression loads and simultaneous horizontal displacements.
-SEAONC’s Professor Jim Kelly at UC Berkeley developed an isolator test rig that was used to demonstrate the robustness of isolators for the first US isolated building in the mid-1980s.
+SEAONC’s Professor James Kelly at UC Berkeley developed an isolator test rig that was used to demonstrate the robustness of isolators for the first US isolated building in the mid-1980s.
 Physical testing of isolators demonstrates their ability to simultaneously support large loads and sustain horizontal displacements.
 Further, it allows lateral stiffness properties of isolators to be measured and compared with properties assumed in design.

 Today, reputable isolator manufactures have in-house isolator test rigs.
 But some projects require a combination of compression loads, lateral displacements and lateral velocities that are significantly beyond the capability of manufacturers’ rigs.
 As a result, Caltrans and UC San Diego jointly developed the SRMD (Seismic Response Modification Device) Test Facility which came on-line in 1999.
 In addition to very large capacity, this facility offers independence from manufacturers’ in-house testing.
 SEAONC’s Dr. Ian Aiken was a member of the design review panel for this impressive piece of equipment.

-Shake table tests at U.C.
-Berkeley (Professor James Kelly, Professor Steve Mahin), SUNY Buffalo (Professor Mike Constantinou), UC San Diego (Professor Tara Hutchinson) and at the E-Defense facility in Japan (Professor Mahin, Professor Keri Ryan, UNR) have all played an important role in the understanding of the overall response of isolated structures.
+Shake table tests at UC Berkeley (Professor James Kelly, Professor Steve Mahin), SUNY Buffalo (Professor Mike Constantinou), UC San Diego (Professor Tara Hutchinson) and at the E-Defense facility in Japan (Professor Steve Mahin, Professor Keri Ryan, UNR) have all played an important role in the understanding of the overall response of isolated structures.

 c.
 Developments in engineering seismology, particularly in characterizing ground motions at a given site and at longer periods, has been vital to the acceptance of seismic isolation technology.
 Advances in seismology since the 1980s have enabled the generation of site-specific ground spectra and sets of site-specific ground acceleration records, which consider fault types and distances, site characteristics, and return period.
 These data are basic input to the analysis of seismically isolated structures.
 Use of site-specific ground motions gives greater confidence that the computed response of an isolated structure, including demands on the isolators, are soundly based.
 SEAONC members Dr. Neville Donovan and Maury Power were early contributors to the understanding of long-period ground motions.
-SEAONC members John Egan, Dr. Ramin Golesorkhi and Stanford Professor Jack Baker follow in their footsteps with current contributions.
+SEAONC members Dr. Ramin Golesorkhi, John Egan and Stanford Professor Jack Baker follow in their footsteps with current contributions.